-I have loved musicals since the time I watched those old black and white Fred Astaire and Ginger Rogers movies as a young girl.
-How elegant and sophisticated they were.
-I was hooked.
+I have loved musicals since a young girl when I watched those old black and white Fred Astaire and Ginger Rogers movies.

 The Oscar-winning movie, Chicago brought a glimmer of hope to movie musical lovers.
-It received critical acclaim, 13 Academy Award nominations and won 6 Oscars, including Best Picture.
+The movie received critical acclaim with 13 Academy Award nominations and winning 6 Oscars, including Best Picture.